 The perception of micro-teaching theory and practice in teacher education programmes determine the value of the modules.
 Perception is a way in which an individual observe, examine and respond to information, it is sometimes characterised by intellectual understanding of an individual.
 Perception also can be seen from the psychological viewpoint which is subjective to individual's responses to similar information.
 People react and behave in a certain manner based on the way they perceive information, ideas, concepts events or situations.
 The view and interpretation of information or ideas can be judged by the understanding of the concepts (Rivera, 2018).
 What we perceived is determined by what we do and how we do it.
 The way the pre-service teachers regard and interpret micro- teaching is likely to be the way the module is presented to them during the university lectures.
 The understanding of the micro-teaching concept determines their perception and the knowledge level of the students during their studies at the university.
 The attention and time given to the modules is also likely to determine the perception of the students towards micro-teaching.
 The table and the interview responses below reveal the knowledge and understanding of micro-teaching as perceived by the students.

 Table 5.
-11: The participant's perceptions illustrated by the major and minor themes
+11: The participant's perceptions illustrated by the major and minor themes.

-Group being interviewed Major categories Minor categories Form Materials Participants Observation Focus Group Content Explanation and Information Model & Guidelines Actual Teaching Experience Students Theory & Practice Divide Financial constrains Supervisors Teaching Practice Logistics Organisation Not enough resource material

-The evidence in Table 5.11 suggests that the major categories, elaborated in the minor categories, expressed by the three groups interviewed, namely, the students in their focus groups, individual students and the supervisors were primarily how the module was taught and how the module was organized.
+Major categories Minor categories Form Materials Participants Observation Content Explanation and Information Model & Guidelines Actual Teaching Experience Theory & Practice Divide Financial constrains Teaching Practice Logistics Organisation Not enough resource material Form Content Theory & Practice Divide Teaching Practice Logistics expressed by the three groups interviewed, namely, the students in their focus groups, individual students and the supervisors were primarily how the module was taught and how the module was organized.
 They perceived that the shape of the course (form and content) required strengthening given the importance of the module as a whole.
 First, the focus group interviews revealed that the students were questioning whether the form in which the module was presented to them were indeed appropriate given that this is a core module which students were obligated to pass if they were to proceed to the next level.
 For instance, the students revealed the following: